BondWong/blockchain/doc/Blockchain.md

 ---- | ----- | -----------
-4 bytes | Version | Version of protocol used by a block 32 bytes | Previous Block Hash | A reference to the previous block 32 bytes | Merkel Root | The root of merkel tree
+4 bytes | Version | Version of protocol used by a block 32 bytes | Previous Block Hash | A reference to the previous block 32 bytes | Merkle Root | The root of merkle tree
 4 bytes | Timestamp | The creation time of the block
-4 bytes | Difficulty Target | The proof-of-work difficulty target of this block 4 bytes | Nonce | The only changing parameter used in the proof-of-work algorithm
+4 bytes | Difficulty Target | The proof-of-work difficulty target for this block 4 bytes | Nonce | The only changing parameter used in the proof-of-work algorithm

 ## Block ID